winitzki/scall/tutorial/programming_dhall.md

 Let us now formulate the free $P$-typeclass for type constructors as the typeclass `FreePTypeclassT`.
 We will drop the monad evidence requirement from that typeclass:
-Implementing a monad at the level of type constructors is technically cumbersome but brings no practical advantages.
+Implementing monads at the level of type constructors is technically difficult but brings no practical advantages.
-The formulation of typeclass laws via monad algebras helps in theoretical derivations but is not directly usable in code.
+The formulation of typeclass laws via monad algebras helps in theoretical derivations but cannot be directly used in code.

 ```dhall
 let FreePTypeclassT = λ(P : (Type → Type) → Type → Type) → λ(FreePT : (Type → Type) → Type → Type) →